Exact numerical calculation of fixation probability and time on graphs: Software description

 Next, we compute the unconditional fixation time by modifying the approach above.
 The unconditional fixation time for a state $S\in\mathcal{S}$ is the time it takes starting from that state until the absorbing all-mutant state $S=\{1,2,\ldots,N\}$ or the absorbing no mutant state $S=\emptyset$ is reached.
 The unconditional fixation time is recursively given by

 Here, the boundary conditions are $\tau_\emptyset = \tau_V = 0$.
-The transition matrix is the same as for computing the fixation probability (cf. Equation \eqref{eq:TransMatrix}).
-To account for the addition of the one in Equation \eqref{eq:uncond}, we add a column of ones and a row of zeros, where the new $(1,1)$ entry is $1$.
+The transition matrix is the same as for computing the fixation probability (cf. Eq.~\eqref{eq:TransMatrix}).
+To account for the addition of the one in Eq.~\eqref{eq:uncond}, we add a column of ones and a row of zeros, where the new $(1,1)$ entry is $1$.